 The Man on Lincoln's Nose

-His second film, Something’s Gonna Live (2010, 78 min), confirmed his talent as a director and storyteller and premiered at the AFI Film Fest.
-Something’s Gonna Live was critically acclaimed during its theatrical release, and received a Los Angeles Times Critics’ Pick from Kenneth Turan.
+His second film, Something’s Gonna Live: Conversations with Six Great Cinema Artists (2009), confirmed his talent as a director and storyteller with an AFI FEST world premiere and a release on Netflix.
+During its theatrical release, Something’s Gonna Live received rave reviews, including a Los Angeles Times Critics’ Pick from Kenneth Turan.

 PRESS QUOTES – “SOMETHING’S GONNA LIVE”